Philadelphia Limited Tort Insurance Attorneys

 What does it mean if I am Limited Tort?

-Assuming that you are subject to the limited tort threshold in Pennsylvania, either because you elected the limited tort option when you purchased your insurance policy, or because you don’t own a vehicle but live with a relative who elected limited tort, which will be discussed below, this means that you cannot recover for pain and suffering and other noneconomic damages resulting from your car accident unless you meet the definition of “serious injury.”
+Being subject to the limited tort threshold in Pennsylvania means that you cannot recover for pain and suffering and other noneconomic damages resulting from your car accident unless you meet the definition of “serious injury.”.
+This can happen either because you

 What are Noneconomic Damages?